team-aram-2/open-tutor/DEPLOY.md

 ## Dependencies

-You must install the latest versio of the following base dependencies to run this project:
+You must install the latest version of the following base dependencies to run this project:

 [Docker](https://docs.docker.com/engine/install/) (containerization)